coreeng/core-platform-docs/content/capabilities/_index.md

 ### Aggregated Monitoring

 * Logs automatically collected for all your application instances and searchable in once place
-* Key performance metrics collected out of the box and the ability to define custom metrics
+* Key performance metrics collected out of the box and the ability to define custom metrics collection
-* Ability to deploy a per-tenant monitoring stack
+* Ability to deploy a per tenant monitoring stack

 See:
 * [Application Monitoring](/app/app-monitoring)